PiPc2/freedombone/README.md

 The FreeDNS subdomain codes can be found under "Dynamic DNS" and "quick cron example".
 On the last line it will be the string located between the '?' and the '==' characters.

-The syntax of the *install-freedombone.sh* script is:
+The syntax of the *freedombone* command is:

-    ./install-freedombone.sh [domain name] [username] [FreeDNS subdomain code] [optional variant type]
+    freedombone --bbb -d [domain name] -u [username] -c [FreeDNS subdomain code] -s [optional variant type]

+Also see the manpage for additional options which can be used instead of a configuration file.
 If you don't specify a variant type with the final option then everything will be installed.
-If you have a *freedombone.cfg* file then it should be in the same directory as *install-freedombone.sh*.
+If you have a *freedombone.cfg* file then it should be in the same directory from which the *freedombone* command is run.

 Installation is not quick, and depends upon which variant you choose and your internet bandwidth.
 Allow about three hours for a full installation on the Beaglebone Black.
 On the Beaglebone installation is in two parts, since a reboot is needed to enable the hardware random number generator and zram.